Colon hydrotherapy and Nutrition by Judy

 Elements of a healthy diet:

 A. Raw food – (prime example: raw almonds) Try to eat at least 51% of your food raw.
-It has enzymes which help you digest it & gives you more energy.
+It has enzymes which help you digest it.
+And raw foods give you more energy.

 B. Balanced blood sugar--